Sasorii-sc/StealthShift/README.md

 [Python 3.9+] | [MIT License] | Windows / Linux

-StealthShift is a FREE, open-source antidetect browser that randomises your browser fingerprint to bypass tracking, captchas and bot detection.
-It is a privacy-focused alternative to commercial tools like Dolphin Antidetect.
+StealthShift is a FREE, open-source antidetect browser that randomises your browser fingerprint to bypass tracking

 > **Disclaimer**
 > This software is provided for **educational purposes only**.
 Automating web browsers may violate the Terms of Service of some websites.
 Use it at your own risk.